Homemade Taco Seasoning

 This post may contain affiliate links.
 Please read our disclosure policy.

-Store-bought taco seasoning might taste good, but loaded with additives and hard to pronounce ingredients.
-Which is one reason we like to make our own.
+Store-bought taco seasoning might taste good, but it’s often loaded with additives and hard-to-pronounce ingredients.
+That’s one of the main reasons I like to make my own.

 How to use taco seasoning